25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Arrays.md

 ### Increase Size of an Array Created In Heap

 Size of an array cannot be changed after initialization.
-So to accommodate more elements we need to use pointers to create arrays.
+So to accommodate more elements we need to use pointers to create arrays

 ```c
 int main()